 - Being creative

 There aren’t many jobs when you can be so creative.
 Of course, not all your ideas will end up being used, but so what?
-Be as out there as you like, innovate, mash up styles, find that niche that your couple absolutely love and run with it.
+Be as out there as you like, innovate, mash-up styles, find that niche that your couple absolutely loves and run with it.